Israel–United Kingdom relations: Israeli–Palestinian conflict

 In April 2024, at least 130 British lawmakers wrote to Foreign Secretary David Cameron and Business Secretary Kemi Badenoch calling on the British government to halt arms sales to Israel.

 Pressure for an arms embargo has increased after an attack on a World Food Center convoy in Gaza, which killed seven aid workers, including three British nationals.

 Britain's readiness to impose ban is partly linked to Israel's refusal to allow the International Committee of the Red Cross to visit the Sde Teiman detention center, where Palestinian prisoners are held.

 lack of cooperation in allowing humanitarian aid into Gaza, was another reason.

 58% of Britons support ending arms sales to Israel during the Gaza war, compared to 18% that are against it.

 On 19 May 2025, Britain, along with Canada and France, issued a joint statement condemning Israel's "egregious" actions in Gaza.
 They warned of the possibility of further concrete actions" if Israel continued its military offensive and failed to lift restrictions on humanitarian aid.
 Netanyahu responded by saying that Britain, France and Canada were "guilty" of supporting Hamas.

+In April 2026, Westminster Magistrates' Court dismissed an application by the International Centre of Justice for Palestinians (ICJP) to prosecute a dual British-Israeli national under the Foreign Enlistment Act 1870 for serving in the IDF as a reservist following the October 7 attacks.
+Senior District Judge Paul Goldspring ruled the application an abuse of process, finding it legally, evidentially, and procedurally defective.
+The judgement reaffirmed the longstanding position of successive UK governments that the Act does not apply to dual nationals serving in the armed forces of their other country of nationality.

+In September 2026, Britain, Canada, and France said they would impose sanctions on Israeli settlements in the West Bank, which are considered illegal under international law.
+The sanctions aim to ban settlement goods, act against companies and individuals providing services to settlements and ban the advertisement of settlements in the UK.
+When announcing the sanctions, Foreign Secretary Ed Miliband said that the Israeli government has too often 'turned a blind eye' to the 'ethnic cleansing of Palestinians in areas of the West Bank, perpetrated by settler terrorists'.
+The foreign ministers of Qatar, Turkey, Egypt, Indonesia, Jordan, Pakistan, Saudi Arabia and the UAE said they welcomed the decision “to ban the import of goods from illegal Israeli settlements."
+The Israeli government responded by closing the British consulate in Jerusalem and banning 11 UK MPs, including Jeremy Corbyn, Diane Abbott and all five sitting Green Party MPs, from entering Israel.